-Hardship withdrawal usage is consistently highest among the age 40-49 cohort, with 3.5% to 5% of participants in this cohort receiving a hardship withdrawal during the five years covered in this report.
-All cohorts have experienced a slow decrease in hardship withdrawal usage since 2013.
+Hardship withdrawal usage is consistently highest among the age 40-49 cohort, with 3.8% to 4.7% of participants in this cohort receiving a hardship withdrawal during the five years covered in this report.
+All cohorts experienced a slow decrease in hardship withdrawal until 2018.
+The hardship withdrawals increased slightly in 2018 mirroring 2016 levels.

 There is a stair-step pattern of hardship withdrawal usage among the salary quintiles, with usage generally declining as salary levels increase.
 See figure 11.
 However, the first quintile presents an exception to this pattern, as hardship withdrawals were lower than those of the next highest quintile in each of the years examined.
 It is important to note that hardship withdrawal usage is lower than loan usage among all salary quintiles.
-In 2017, the second salary quintile had the highest usage rate at 4.6%, which is 2.1% percent drop from the peak in 2013.
+In 2018, the second salary quintile had the highest usage rate at 5.2%, which is a 1.5% drop from 2013, the peak since auto-enrollment began.